FTX founder Sam Bankman-Fried's top lieutenants plead guilty to US charges

 Veröffentlicht am

-US prosecutors have accused two of the closest colleagues from the FTX founder Sam-Bankman Fried in connection with their role in the alleged fraud, who contributed to the collapse of his cryptocurrency exchange.
-Caroline Ellison, the former managing director of the trading daughter Alameda Research, and Gary Wang, a co-founder of FTX, have both guilty, the US prosecutor said for the southern district of New York late Wednesday.
-"Both Ms. Ellison and Mr. Wang guilty have known themselves, and they both cooperate with the southern district of New York," said US lawyer Damian Williams, who had charged Bankman-Fried last week, in A ...
+US prosecutors have charged two of FTX founder Sam-Bankman Fried's closest colleagues in connection with their role in the alleged fraud that contributed to the collapse of his cryptocurrency exchange.
+Caroline Ellison, the former chief executive of trading subsidiary Alameda Research, and Gary Wang, a co-founder of FTX, have both pleaded guilty, the U.S. attorney for the Southern District of New York said late Wednesday.
+"Both Ms. Ellison and Mr. Wang have pleaded guilty to these charges, and they are both cooperating with the Southern District of New York," U.S. Attorney Damian Williams, who filed charges against Bankman-Fried last week, said in a...

-US prosecutors have accused two of the closest colleagues of the FTX founder Sam-Bankman Fried in connection with their role in the alleged fraud, who contributed to the collapse of his cryptocurrency exchange.
+US prosecutors have charged two of FTX founder Sam-Bankman Fried's closest colleagues in connection with their role in the alleged fraud that contributed to the collapse of his cryptocurrency exchange.

-Caroline Ellison, the former managing director of the trading daughter Alameda Research, and Gary Wang, a co-founder of FTX, both guilty, the US prosecutor said for the southern district of New York late Wednesday.
+Caroline Ellison, the former chief executive of trading subsidiary Alameda Research, and Gary Wang, a co-founder of FTX, have both pleaded guilty, the U.S. attorney for the Southern District of New York said late Wednesday.

-"Both Ms. Ellison and Mr. Wang guilty have known themselves, and they both cooperate with the southern district of New York," said US lawyer Damian Williams, who had accused of charges against Bankman-Fried last week, in A short video statement on Wednesday.
+“Both Ms. Ellison and Mr. Wang have pleaded guilty to these charges, and they are both cooperating with the Southern District of New York,” U.S. Attorney Damian Williams, who filed charges against Bankman-Fried last week, said in a short video statement On Wednesday.

-William's announcement came shortly after an aircraft with Bankman-Fried from the Bahamas, where he waived his right to contest the delivery to the USA.
-He should appear in front of a court in Manhattan on Thursday morning.
+Williams' announcement came shortly after a plane carrying Bankman-Fried took off from the Bahamas, where he waived his right to challenge extradition to the United States.
+He is scheduled to appear in a Manhattan court on Thursday morning.

-Williams repeated his call to others who had worked with Bankman-Fried to report.
-"If you were involved in misconduct and FTX or Alameda, it is now time to be one step ahead," he said.
-"We move quickly and our patience is not forever."
+Williams repeated his call for others who worked with Bankman-Fried to come forward.
+“If you have been involved in wrongdoing and FTX or Alameda, now is the time to get ahead,” he said.
+“We move quickly and our patience doesn’t last forever.”

-A representative of Sam Bankman-Fried rejected a statement.
+A representative for Sam Bankman-Fried declined to comment.

 Source: Financial Times